trailblazer/trailblazer.github.io/gems/representable/3.0/api.md

 ### Nesting

 Representable can also handle compositions of objects.
+This works for both `property` and `collection`.

 For example, a song could nest an artist object.

     Song   = Struct.new(:id, :title, :artist)
     Artist = Struct.new(:id, :name)